bradcar/artcar-ultrasonic-dist-rp2/README.md

 * Raspberry Pi Pico 2 only offers two dedicated UARTs and I use UART0 for communication to a laptop (when needed).
 In order to get 3 UART ultrasonic sensors on one Pico, one needs extra HW/SW:
   * HW for dual-UART-to-SDI: https://www.amazon.com/JESSINIE-SC16IS752-Adapter-Conversion-Communication/dp/B0BBLV98ZP/
   * SW for UART-to-SDI: https://github.com/rickkas7/SC16IS7xxRK

+## TODOs
+* Check what length of cat6(twister pair) that can be added to A02YYTW, BME280, DS18B20
+* Determine if should run SSD1309 on 5v
+* Consider putting air quality status in tiny font
+* Consider putting altitude in tiny font, but need to figure out way to input sea level pressure at neareat airport.